 View post in German

-In Kindergarten, the NPS children already attend compulsory support lessons, which take place in the form of workshops.
-Extramural activities such as cooking and baking, sport games, music and drama provide the children with opportunities to apply and consolidate their acquired knowledge of the German language.
+Learners of the iK-Phase enjoy a unique and comprehensive language programme.
+In Kindergarten, the learners of the iK-Phase will visit compulsory support lessons in the form of workshops.
+Extramural activities such as cooking and baking, sports games, music and drama offer the learners extracurricular opportunities to apply and reinforce their acquired German language skills.

-In Grades 3 and 4 the NPS learners have additional opportunities to attend support courses for German in the Phoenix Support Centre of the DSJ.
+In Grades 3 and 4 iK-Phase learners have further opportunities to attend support lessons in German at the Phoenix Centre.

 The iK-Phase significantly supports the character of cultural encounter of our School.